Meeting Date: Tuesday, 13 January 2015

 - Full Members may cast their vote on an Internet web page supplied by the SIP Forum for this purpose.
 The web page voting method must (a) assure only one vote per Full Member, and (b) permit only one, Member-designated representative of the Full Member to cast the vote, and (c) the voting interface must be password-protected.
 The SIP Forum has implemented a web interface that meets these requirements, and which will be used for the voting for this year.
 A URL for this voting method is supplied immediately below in Section 5.2.1.

 - Alternately, it is sufficient for Full Members to mark the paper Voting Form ballot, and return it to the Managing Director via electronic mail as a scanned image file or PDF.
 The Managing Director shall use reasonable efforts to assure that the received email has been sent from a domain name that appears to be from a Full Member organization.
 The 2014 AGM Voting Form ballot is attached to this Meeting Notice.

 Full Members wishing to vote by electronic ballot shall vote at the following URL:

-Because this URL is actually login-protected, the actual procedure to vote is as follows:
+Because this URL is login-protected, the actual procedure to vote is as follows:

 - Log in.
-Login to the SIP Forum website using the username of your designated voting representative.
+Login to the SIP Forum website using the username and password of your designated voting representative.

 (Please contact the SIP Forum Managing Director to confirm, or change, the name of this representative.)

 - Find the ballot.
-When logged in, a menu entry entitled “2013 Gen’l Meeting vote” will appear in the User Menu in the upper left corner.
+When logged in, a menu entry entitled “2014 Gen’l Meeting vote” will appear in the User Menu in the upper left corner of the webpage.
 Click this entry.
 A ballot form will appear.

 - Board candidate question.
 Please rank your vote for Board Member candidates.
 Note that the candidate list will be dynamically rearranged to show your ranking as you rank each candidate.
 Please do NOT rank two candidates equally.